jet2jet/js-synthesizer/README.md

 });
 ```

-For `Fluid.AudioWorkletNodeSynthesizer` instance, use `hookPlayerMIDIEventsByName` as followings:
+For `JSSynth.AudioWorkletNodeSynthesizer` instance, use `hookPlayerMIDIEventsByName` as followings:

 * worklet.js